On the semicontinuity problem of fibers and global $F$-regularity: Semicontinuity of global properties on fibers

 \item Note that the ACM condition depends on the divisor $D$.
 When necessary, we shall say that "$\mathscr{M}$ is ACM with respect to $D$".
-We also use the phrase that "$\mathscr{M}$ is ACM with respect to any ample $\mathbb{Q}$-divisor", when the ACM condition is satisfied for all such divisors.
+We also use the phrase that "$\mathscr{M}$ is ACM with respect to every ample $\mathbb{Q}$-divisor", when the ACM condition is satisfied for every such divisor.

-\item By taking Veronese subrings (or submodules), it can be checked that the definition of ACM condition is unchanged if one replaces "some ample $\mathbb{Q}$-divisor" with "some ample Cartier divisor".
+\item By taking Veronese subrings (or submodules), it is shown that a sheaf $\mathscr{M}$ is ACM with respect to some ample $\mathbb{Q}$-divisor if and only if $\mathscr{M}$ is ACM with respect to some ample Cartier divisor.